vlkv/chocofly/docs/layout.md

 - The LOWER+`j` key moves text cursor _to the left_.
 Backspace erases symbol _to the left_ of the cursor.
 So, it is very intuitive to have Backspace on the LOWER+`h` key which is right on the left from LOWER+`j` key!
 - In most text editors, Delete is symmetric to the Backspace, because it erases symbols _to the right_ of the cursor.
 So, it would be rather intuitive to place Delete on the LOWER+`g` - symmetrically to the Backspace but on the left half of the keyboard.
-Another symmetric placement for Delete could be LOWER+`;`, but it encorporates pinky, which is a weak finger, so this idea looked less interested to me.
+Another symmetric placement for Delete could be LOWER+`;`, but it encorporates pinky, which is a weak finger, so this idea looked less interesting to me.
 - Both LOWER and RAISE layers have Backspace and Delete on the same keys under `h` and `g` correspondingly.

 NOTE: There are additional Backspace (LOWER/RAISE+`y`) and Delete (LOWER/RAISE+`t`) keys for one-handed input of numbers/punctuations.